-In today's post, Helen explains the process she came up with to make these delicate looking vessels. - Jennifer Harnetty, editor.
+In today's post, an excerpt from Additions to Clay Bodies, Helen explains the process she came up with to make these delicate looking vessels. - Jennifer Harnetty, editor.

 Helen Gilmour’s work explores the connection between ceramics and traditional crafts such as knitting and crochet.
 She deconstructs functional pottery by soaking cotton yarn in porcelain slip to produce knitted ceramic vessels, which are totally non-functional.
 She began experimenting with these materials while studying at the Glasgow School of Art and has continued to develop this work, improving her techniques and seeking new possibilities.
 Her ceramics appear delicate but are easily strong enough to be handled and transported.